TerrainNet: Visual Modeling of Complex Terrain for High-speed, Off-road Navigation: Related Work

-Several works~\cite{kelly2006toward,manduchi2005obstacle,maturana2018real} observe that solely relying on geometric information often leads to suboptimal and even dangerous situations in off-road navigation.
-For instance, tall grass often appears as obstacles, and large puddles are perceived as flat traversable areas~\cite{maturana2018real}.
-These examples motivate the use of semantic features alongside geometric features when navigating in unstructured environments.
-Semantic segmentation is typically done in input image~\cite{suleymanov2016path} or BEV space~\cite{maturana2018real,shaban2022semantic}. \citet{suleymanov2016path} propose stereo image semantic segmentation to classify input image pixels into ground, sky, obstacle, and vegetation using hand-engineered visual features and find collision-free traversable paths in the image view. \citet{schilling2017geometric} demonstrate the benefit of using geometric features extracted from LiDAR point clouds in addition to the visual features for segmenting the input image into safe, risky, and obstacle regions.
-Recent methods employ end-to-end trained deep CNNs for off-road mapping and navigation. \citet{maturana2018real} use a two-stream CNN for image and LiDAR point cloud input segmentation where each stream is processed by an independently trained end-to-end model.
-The output of both streams is used to create a $2.5$-D BEV map to maintain terrain elevation along with the semantics.
-Most recently, \citet{shaban2022semantic} present an end-to-end trainable, recurrent CNN that builds a temporally consistent BEV semantic map of the environment from the LiDAR sensor input.
+Besides geometric terrain modeling, semantics also play a critical role in traversability assessment~\cite{bajracharya2009autonomous,kelly2006toward,manduchi2005obstacle, maturana2018real}.
+For instance, tall grass appears as obstacles yet is traversable, whereas large puddles are perceived as a flat surface but can be dangerous.
+Semantic segmentation is typically done in the image space ~\cite{bajracharya2009autonomous, schilling2017geometric,suleymanov2016path} or the BEV space~\cite{maturana2018real,shaban2022semantic}.
+Since planning is more convenient in the BEV space, it is a common practice to project the pixel-wise segmentation into a BEV cost map using LiDAR or stereo cameras~\cite{bajracharya2009autonomous, maturana2018real}.
+More recently, \citet{shaban2022semantic} present an end-to-end trainable, recurrent CNN that builds a temporally consistent BEV semantic map from LiDAR.
 For a comprehensive literature review in traversability estimation for mobile robots, we refer readers to surveys~\cite{borges2022survey,sevastopoulos2022survey}.

+Existing off-road terrain perception approaches are usually designed for low-speed operations.
+Thus, they are able to gather dense sensor measurements to filter out the sensor noise to estimate a good terrain model.
+Some systems support high-speed operations but they are limited to on-road, flat terrains.
+In contrast, \bevnet{} is designed for \emph{high-speed} operations on \emph{any terrain}.
+It achieves low latency by using a compact, multi-layer terrain representation ~\cite{triebel2006multi}, while at the same time maintaining accuracy at high speed with end-to-end BEV perception~\cite{philion2020lift, shaban2022semantic}.
+Unlike existing systems that require complex algorithms and careful tuning to maintain real-time operations and consistent mapping, \bevnet{} is a simple feed-forward neural network.
+It is also fast and can be improved as more training data is available.